Bears-R-Us/arkouda-contrib/arkouda-helm-charts/arkouda-udp-server/README.md

   verbs: ["get", "watch", "list"]
 ```

-This Role is bound to the arkouda Kubernetes user as follows:
+This Role is bound to the Arkouda ServiceAccount as follows:

 ```
 kind: RoleBinding